 Athens, GA 30602-1510

 The Center for Applied Isotope Studies at the University of Georgia conducts precise AMS and LSC radiocarbon dating with the highest level of precision and accuracy and conducts stable isotope analyses for paleoenvironmental and paleodietary studies.
-Professional staff performs all work with standard turnaround times of three weeks.
+Professional staff performs all work with standard turnaround times is 15 days.

 308 Charles E. Young Dr. N